4.3. Colloid Output¶

 int isfixeds; /* Set to zero for no s, m update */

-int type; /* Particle type */
+int type; /* Particle type NO LONGER USED; see "shape" etc */

 int bond[2] ; /* Bonded neighbours ids (index) */